 In slower locations, you might only make a few hundred dollars a month.
 That’s still not too bad for a couple of hours per machine.

 It should be noted that owning multiple machines comes with significant benefits.

 A single machine might only make a few hundred dollars per month at a low-traffic location.
-Meanwhile, a high-traffic location can be up to $250K per year.
+Meanwhile, a high-traffic location like an airport can be up to $250K per year.
 In addition, your passive income can skyrocket as your vending machine business grows.